 The Mature and Transfer Student Network is a transition program that supports mature students, college transfer students, university transfer students, and second degree students as they complete their degree at Nipissing University.
 Free social events, day trips, and workshops are planned for students to participate in throughout the academic year.
 These events and workshops change annually based on the needs and interests of participants.
-Some events hosted in the past have included: Paint Night, Horseback Riding, Getting Organized w/ Google workshop, skating/skiing/snowshoeing at Arrowhead Provincial Park, trip to Science North in Sudbury, and more!
+Some events hosted in the past have included: Paint Night, Horseback Riding, Getting Organized w/ Google workshop, Avoiding Burnout workshop, Night Skating at Arrowhead Provincial Park, trip to Science North and others!
 Events are often family friendly.

 Students in the network are put in contact with a resource person in Student Learning and Transitions to help connect them with on-campus resources.
 This resource person is also available for Academic Success Coaching.

 - students who are 20 years of age or older by the end of their first semester at Nipissing University,

 - have been away from formal education (secondary school, community college, etc.) for at least the previous two years, and

 - are a Canadian citizen or permanent resident.

 This definition is used by Nipissing University for admissions purposes.
 In actuality, many students may identify as mature by virtue of having more life, educational, or professional experiences, having family or caregiving responsibilities, returning to studies after a number of years, or other additional life responsibilities.
 If this is you, please feel free to self-identify by emailing email@example.com to opt in to support services offered by the Mature and Transfer Student Network.

 - students who attend college prior to enrolling at Nipissing University, and

 - may or may not have received advanced standing.

 If you went to college but did not receive advanced standing, you are still considered a college transfer.